About

 If you’re looking for an evidence-based, integrative approach to gut or overall health, you’re in the right place.

 After struggling with chronic eczema for most of my life, I finally began to examine the role that diet and gut health might be playing in my skin condition in 2013.
-By gradually identifying foods that were causing inflammation, treating underlying gut pathologies, and nourishing my body with real food, I was able to reverse my eczema and achieve consistently clear skin for the first time in my life.
+By gradually identifying foods that were causing inflammation, treating underlying gut pathologies, and nourishing my body with real food, I was able to reverse my eczema and achieve clear skin for the first time in my adult life.

+At UIUC, my graduate research focused on the effects of diet and exercise on the gut microbiome in states of health and disease.
 During my graduate training, I was involved in two seminal studies on exercise and the gut microbiome: the first longitudinal study of aerobic exercise training on the human gut microbiome and the first “exercised” microbiota transplant into germ-free mice.
-My follow-up analysis on the effects of this transplant on gene expression in the distal colon and brain won me the Young Scientist Award at the International Scientific Conference on Probiotics, Prebiotics, Gut Microbiota, and Health in 2019.

 - Read more about my one-on-one health consultations